 "You need the humility to acknowledge you're a learning expert," says Lombe, but not an expert in how to survive on the streets of Nairobi or how to live with a crippling disability.
 "You have to ask yourself, 'How do I connect my expertise to the expertise that already exists?'"

-Lombe's combination of sharp professional analysis and genuine warmth has made her a student favorite at the Boston College Graduate School of Social Work and a sought-after expert for major international organizations the United Nations.
+Lombe's combination of sharp professional analysis and genuine warmth has made her a student favorite at the Boston College School of Social Work and a sought-after expert for major international organizations the United Nations.